 Painful, stiff joints aren’t just a consequence of aging or the result of a sports injury; they could be a sign of osteoarthritis, rheumatoid arthritis, or another type of arthritis.
 The experts at Alliance Foot & Ankle Specialists in Grapevine and Keller, Texas, evaluate, diagnose, and treat your joint pain so that you can avoid the consequences of arthritis, such as impaired mobility.
-Women, men, and children in the Grapevine, Keller, and surrounding areas who have stiff or painful joints should call Alliance Foot & Ankle Specialists today, or save time with the automated online booking form.
+Women, men, and children in the Grapevine, Keller, and surrounding areas who have stiff or painful joints should call Alliance Foot & Ankle Specialists today.

 Arthritis is a collection of more than 100 types of joint diseases and related conditions.
 More than 300,000 children and 53 million adults in the United States alone have arthritis.
 Arthritis is more common in women than in men and occurs more often in people over the age of 45.

 Arthritis is characterized by stiffness, swelling, pain, and decreased mobility of the joints.
 Arthritis symptoms can range from mild to severe and may progress with time.

 Arthritis can cause permanent joint damage and changes in the joints, organs, and skin.
 X-rays can reveal most arthritic damage, but some result in visible joint deformities, such as knobby fingers or toes.

 The most common type of arthritis is osteoarthritis.
 Osteoarthritis occurs when the cartilage between the joints is worn away through friction.

 Healthy cartilage serves as a pillow between the two bony ends of a joint.
 Without cartilage, the bones grind against one another, causing pain, swelling, stiffness, and decreased mobility.

 Risk factors that are associated with most forms of arthritis include: